-A guide to five of the best Turkish gulets for charter:
+A guide to four of the best Turkish gulets for charter:

 - Lady Freya - 23m in length, sleeps eight comfortably in four air-conditioned mahogany-hued cabins, all with modern en-suite bathrooms.
 There is an abundance of water sports equipment and plenty of space for sunbathing on the decks.
 The friendly captain is an expert fisherman, and the cook can turn anything you catch into a delicious dinner.

 - Serenity 86 - A modern, stylish vessel, sporting highly polished wood and chrome throughout.
 With four private cabins, this luxury yacht can sleep up to eight comfortably.
 Guests particularly appreciate the deck space that lends itself perfectly to al fresco meals and the flybridge which is the perfect spot for sundowners.

 - Kanaryam - Completely refitted in 2014, this traditional gulet offers great value for parties of up to ten people who want to enjoy their time predominantly in the water enjoying water-skiing, wakeboarding, canoeing, paddle boarding, snorkelling and fishing.
 Guests will appreciate being taken care of by their crew of four before retiring to sleep to the rhythm of the gently lapping waves.